-- Structural Engineering Design of Concrete Retaining Walls
+For retaining walls we provide:Structural Engineering Design of Concrete Retaining Walls

 Below is in article written by our staff to better explain the basics of retaining walls.
 Enjoy!
 And please, ask us questions if you have any.

-In this article we'll try to cover the most common questions and basic topics of concrete retaining walls as well as block retaining walls(more commonly known as Modular or segmented Block walls).
+In this article we'll try to cover the most common questions and basic topics of concrete retaining walls as well as block retaining walls(more commonly known as modular or segmented block walls).
 We'll also give you one good cheap and inexpensive solution for those homeowners who'd like to save a buck or two.

 So, in terms of performing a function, a retaining wall is just a retaining wall.
 The only difference between the types of retaining walls has to do with the way the retaining is done.
 There are many different types of retaining walls but in this article we'll deal with the most common ones (which happen to be also the most cheap and economical): concrete (cantilever) retaining walls and (modular or segmented) block or stone retaining walls.

 A concrete retaining wall usually refers to a cantilever retaining wall.
 The reason it's cantilevered is because the wall is being supported by the footing below the wall and there's nothing supporting the top of the wall.
 As the soil pushes against the wall, the wall will want to slide away and also topple (i.e. overturn).
-So, to resist these kinds of lateral forces the concrete wall retains the soil by being heavy enough to not slide and wide enough to prevent overturning.
+To resist these kinds of lateral forces, the concrete wall retains the soil by being heavy enough to not slide and wide enough to prevent overturning.
 The footing is typically long enough so that dirt will be also over it causing more weight and thus helping with the sliding and overturning of the concrete retaining wall.

 An important factor in any retaining wall is to question the possibility of accumulating water where the dirt is, because water makes the soil heavier.
-So you need to consider very carefully how you plan to provide drainage behind the wall to provide relief from the water from pushing against the wall (called hydrostatic forces).
+So you need to carefully consider how you plan to provide drainage behind the wall to provide relief from the water from pushing against the wall (called hydrostatic forces).
 Drainage is either done by means of weep holes (holes in the bottom of the wall) or by means of a pipe drain running along the back of the wall.

-Because different types of soils act differently when water is added, then using the correct type of soil is key to a successful design and economical retaining wall.
-For example, Gravel provides good drainage while clay doesn’t, so gravel will not be affected too much by water, but clay will (however, gravel is expensive but clay is dirt cheap).
+Using the correct type of soil is key to a successful design and an economical retaining wall because different types of soils act differently when water is added.
+For example, gravel provides good drainage while clay doesn?t; therefore gravel will not be affected too much by water, but clay will (however, gravel is expensive but clay is dirt cheap).

 The cost to build a concrete retaining wall is about the same to about twice the cost of modular block wall.
-It all depends on what you’re doing,where you’re doing it, and who’s doing it, and what structural engineer designed the retaining wall.
-For instance, are you putting some really nice stone blocks?
+It all depends on 1) What you?re doing 2) Where you?re doing it 3) Who?s doing it and 4) What structural engineer designed the retaining wall.
+For instance - are you putting some really nice stone blocks?
 Are you building the wall is a space where there will be a lot of earth work required?
-Are you building the wall in San Antonio, Texas, or San Francisco, California?
-In California labor and materials will be substantially more expensive than in Texas, and because of Earthquakes you'll need more materials and Engineering than say in San Antonio, Texas.
+Are you building the wall in San Antonio, Texas, Or San Francisco, California?
+In California, labor and materials will be substantially more expensive than in Texas, and because of earthquakes you'll need more materials and engineering.

 We hope this article was very helpful to you, and if you have any more questions or need help on your next project, please do not hesitate to